 Chicago — Hours after Chicago police announced murder charges against two men for the fatal shooting of a 7-year-old boy in Humboldt Park, prosecutors dropped the case against one of the men during a bail hearing on Thanksgiving afternoon.

-Chicago Police Department records show that a Chicago police detective commander and CPD Chief of Detectives Brendan Deenihan personally approved the charges for the murder of Akeem Briscoe after prosecutors in the Cook County State’s Attorney’s Office declined.
-But prosecutors refused to proceed with the case against one of the men, David Cervantes, when it came up for a bail hearing.
+Chicago Police Department records show that a Chicago police detective commander and CPD Chief of Detectives Brendan Deenihan personally approved the murder charges against David Cervantes and Joseph Serrano after prosecutors in the Cook County State’s Attorney’s Office declined.
+But prosecutors dropped the case against Cervantes before he appeared in bond court.

-However, prosecutors did continue with charges against the other man named by CPD: 19-year-old Joseph Serrano.
+However, prosecutors did continue with charges against Serrano.
 He was ordered held without bail by Judge Barbara Dawkins.

 Akeem was brushing his teeth and getting ready for bed when a bullet flew through the rear window of his home, passed through the kitchen, entered the bathroom, and struck him in the abdomen around 8:20 p.m. on October 26, prosecutors said.

 Clutching his side, the boy walked to the kitchen and told his mother that he had been shot.
 He later died.